-Day Trading Strategies & The Anatomy of Momentum Stock
+Day Trading Strategies & The Anatomy of Momentum Stocks

 Criteria #3: High Relative Volume of at least 2x above average.
 (This compares the current volume for today to the average volume for this time of day.
 These all refer to the standard volume numbers, which are reset every night at midnight.)

-Criteria #4 is Optional: A fundamental catalyst such as a PR, Earnings, FDA Announcement, Activist Investors, etc. Stocks can also experience momentum without a fundamental catalyst.
+Criteria #4: A fundamental catalyst such as a PR, Earnings, FDA Announcement, Activist Investors or some other kind of breaking news.
+Stocks can also experience momentum without a fundamental catalyst.
 When this happens, it’s called a technical breakout.

 Finding Stocks For My Day Trading Strategies